cgre-aachen/gemgis/joss/paper.md

 # Acknowledgements

-The lead author would like to thank the Department for Computational Geoscience and Reservoir Engineering (https://www.cgre.rwth-aachen.de), under the lead of Prof. Florian Wellmann for providing funding for the development of the package.
 All authors would like to thank the Software Underground (https://softwareunderground.org/) for providing a platform to interact with users and to organize hackathons (Transform 2020/2021) to further develop the open-source package.
 We also acknowledge contributions from, and thank all our users for reporting bugs, raising issues and suggesting improvements to th API of \textbf{GemGIS}.